rhielab/TENET_2.0/README.md

 ###### B. R + R packages

-TENET 2.0 requires the use of several R packages including: BioCircos, ELMER, GenomicRanges, ggplot2, htmlwidgets, parallel, and survival.
+TENET 2.0 requires the use of several R packages including: BioCircos, GenomicRanges, ggplot2, htmlwidgets, matlab, parallel, and survival.
 BiocManager may also be required to install these.

 The following code can be used to install these packages in your installation of R